Getting Started Part 2: Reusing D2L shell contents

 You do not need to worry about student names in Discussions or Announcements, as these are not copied from one course shell to another.

-If you requested your course shell before your RAMSS section(s) were appearing, you may find that when you go to Classlist in your course shell, you cannot see any students.
+If you requested your course shell before your course section(s) were appearing in MyServiceHub (previously RAMSS), you may find that when you go to Classlist in your course shell, you cannot see any students.
 If this is the case, you can use the "Manage Student Sections" self-serve tool to add sections to your Brightspace course shell.

 By default, your course shell is 'inactive' when it is first created.
 This prevents the students from accessing your shell before it has been prepared - but it doesn't prevent the other administrative users (like Instructors, TAs, Course Builders, etc.) from going in and making changes.